jerhon/weather-alert-svc/README.md

 A small project to advance my understanding of GO.

 ## Known Issues
+* Alert import not complete, need to add logic in to only update on change and only import new alerts since previous request.
 * The Marine Zones have one very large zone that contains a lot of shapes, it currently can't be imported in a single MongoDB.